 PHIL 3100 - Ethical Theory

 Examines important doctrines and arguments in various areas of theoretical ethics, such as the normative ethics of behavior, axiology, virtue theory and metaethics.
+Department enforced prerequisite: 3 hours of philosophy course work (minimum grade C-).
 Recommended prerequisite: 6 hours of philosophy course work.

 PHIL 4120 - Philosophy and Animals

 Examines the moral status of nonhuman animals, and its implications for the common use of animals as food and experimental subjects for humans.
-Recommended prerequisite: PHIL 3100 and 12 hours philosophy course work.
 Same as PHIL 5120.
+Recommended prerequisites: PHIL 1100 or PHIL 1200 or PHIL 3100.

 PHIL 5100 - Ethics

 Presents representative positions in normative ethics and metaethics.
 May be repeated up to 6 total credit hours.